 Helsinki, Finland

-Reversec AB is redefining offensive cybersecurity.
+Reversec is redefining offensive cybersecurity.
 Born from WithSecure’s world-class consulting team, the carve out brings decades of research to uncover vulnerabilities before attackers do.
 The approach mirrors the mindset of real adversaries—testing, probing, and innovating to expose hidden risks and transform them into clear, actionable strategies.
 At Reversec, cybersecurity isn’t a box to tick—it’s a competitive advantage.

 not available (carve out)